Valerann/vsuperset/README.md

 1. Add API KEY to the terminal where you are running the backend.
 `export MAPBOX_API_KEY = <<very-secret-key>>`

+## Developing
+For every change, you need to restart the backend:
+`make flask-app`

 ### Troubleshooting
 * Blah -- need to install mysql and python 3.10